-The Biden-Harris Administration is Lowering Health Care Costs for Thousands of People Across Alaska
+The Biden-Harris Administration is Lowering Health Care Costs for Over a Million People Across Montana

 THE BIDEN-HARRIS ADMINISTRATION has made expanding access to high-quality, affordable health care a top priority in the United States.
 That includes working to bring down health care costs and strengthen health care coverage so Americans can have peace of mind knowing that an emergency or a visit to the doctor's office won't send them into bankruptcy.